 What mode of research is this user visiting us in?
 Waiting for Your Cat to Bark? provides four Modes of Persuasion that define how you should message this user persona.

-Methodical: WIll make decisions logically and deliberately on his visits.
+Methodical: Will make decisions logically and deliberately on her visits.
 Needs the details, plans, and fine print.

 Spontaneous: Will make decisions emotionally and quickly on his visits.
 Just needs a reason to act.

-Competitive: WIll make decisions logically and quickly on his visits.
-Likes to know what is in it for him.
+Competitive: Will make decisions logically and quickly on his visits.
+Likes to know what’s in it for him.

 Humanist: Will make decisions emotionally and deliberately.
-Wants to know how he will feel if he takes action.
+Wants to know how she will feel if she takes action.